satellite-image-deep-learning/techniques/README.md

 * Advantage that many datasets are already available

 # Cloud providers
-An overview of the most relevant services provided by the main cloud providers.
-This section is limited since I personally use AWS and have a small amount of experience with Google.
-Also consider Microsoft Azure.
+An overview of the most relevant services provided by AWS and Google.
+Also consider Microsoft Azure, or one of the many smaller but more specialised platorms such as [spell.ml](https://spell.ml/) or [paperspace](https://www.paperspace.com/)

 ## AWS
 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)